Devashishnarkhede/Library-Book-Management-System/README.md

+Company Name        : TickTech IT Solutions
+Team id             : TEAM WD1427
+Domain of Project   : we use Full stack web development Technology

+Short Description of your Project :
-# Library-Management-System
+# Library-Book-Management-System
-The project titled Library Management System is Library management software for monitoring and controlling the transactions in a library.
+The project titled Library book Management System is Library management software for monitoring and controlling the transactions in a library.
 The project "Library Management System" mainly focuses on basic operations in a library like adding new members, new books, and updating new information, searching books and members, and facility to borrow and return books.

+ Technology Stack   : HTML,CSS,PHP

+Steps to run the code :

 # Installation